 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Hang a pegboard

 Though you can get it for cheap at your local hardware store, pegboard has a life beyond your garage.
 Paint a sheet white and use it to show off some of your prettiest kitchen tools—including cutting boards, pans, and bakeware.
 (Bonus point: It’ll help free up space in your cabinets.)
 For items that are more difficult to hang, we recommend installing a metal wall basket like this one ($47).
-On the other hand, here are some things professional organizers would never do in their own homes.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.